bishtanj/Mobile-Manufacturer-Data-Analysis/README.md

 # Mobile-Manufacturer-Data-Analysis
-This is a advance end to end project
+This is an advance end to end SQL project